Ontario Liberals eye electricity market overhaul to lower rates

 “Allocating the precise mix of technology types has largely been arbitrary and led to suboptimal siting, uncompetitive prices and heightened community concerns,” he said.

-The Liberal government is also looking at additional short-term measures to provide rate relief, especially to rural customers who have often face higher prices than urban consumers.
+The Liberal government is also looking at additional short-term measures to provide rate relief, especially to rural customers who have often faced higher prices than urban consumers.

 Residential electricity prices have doubled in the past seven years, and Premier Kathleen Wynne is facing angry consumers and nervous industrial users across the province.
 With an election scheduled for 2018, the government’s record on electricity prices has emerged as a key issue.